 Electric Beater vs Blender

 Electric beaters come with two electric whisks that help in the beating or whisking of various dairy products.

 If you make use of the same ingredients in an electric beater and a blender, you may notice the differences in the consistency of the final products.

-Contrarily, an electric beater will simply beat the ingredients to give you a lightweight, batter-like consistency.
+Contrarily, an electric whisk will simply beat the ingredients to give you a lightweight, batter-like consistency.